vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore my KN95 mask while in BART and while in the Quest Diagnostic building, but not for large parts of the walking journeys.

+### Evening laundry trip

+In the evening, around 4 PM, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Aveue, to do my heavy laundry.